cstjean/ClobberingReload.jl/README.md

 - `creload(modulename)` is a drop-in replacement for `reload(modulename)`, that
 does not require rebuilding the state after `reload`.
 The new code takes effect immediately, and works on existing objects.
-It is ideally suited for exploratory REPL-heavy workflows.
 - Modules loaded with `@ausing` and `@aimport` are automatically reloaded when they are modified.
-This works as a successor to **@malmaud**'s great [Autoreload.jl](https://github.com/malmaud/Autoreload.jl) package.
+This works as a successor to **@malmaud**'s [Autoreload.jl](https://github.com/malmaud/Autoreload.jl) package.
 - `scrub_stderr`, `scrub_redefinition_warnings` and `no_warnings` run code
 with some warnings silenced.